XIAOMI PARTNER WITH F1 TEAM ON NEW SCOOTER

 Written by Ed Wiles, Scootered Founder

-So why have Mercedes and Xiaomi teamed up on an electric scooter?
-I think the answers are fairly obvious, and different for each partner.
+Let's just be clear: those "design elements" amount to nothing more than aesthetics; or, more precisely, paint (and a matching reflector).
+I suppose it's worth reminding ourselves why Xiaomi teamed up with Mercedes on an electric scooter in the first place.
 For Xiaomi, a brand that most Westerners do not even know how to pronounce, joining forces with a famous and prestigious brand like Mercedes helps give them more credence in Europe.
 For Mercedes, well, they make money from sharing their brand name.

 Hopefully, the special edition Xiaomi Mercedes-AMG Petronas Pro 2 will be something beyond just a Pro 2 with Mercedes branding but I think we can call this a "commercial arrangement" at heart.
 I can just hear the Xiaomi executives hinting that Lewis Hamilton should perhaps do some course recces on the new e-scooter, and I expect he will (after all, the team do pay his wages).